 The Nanticoke River contains important habitat for striped bass, white perch, shad, and other fish.
 Marshyhope Creek, a tributary of the Nanticoke, contains a variety of species including largemouth bass, crappie, sunfish, white perch, yellow perch, hickory shad, Atlantic sturgeon, blue catfish, and northern snakeheads.

+The Wicomico River supports a wide range of fisheries.
+Its upper watershed is dammed in multiple locations, creating a series of lakes and millponds.
 Near Salisbury, Johnson Lake, Leonard’s Pond, and Tony Tank drain into the Wicomico River.
-To the south, Powellville Pond feeds into a tributary of the Pocomoke.
 In Somerset County, Eden Pond drains into the lower Wicomico.

 In Somerset County, the Manokin, Big Anemessex, and Little Anemessex Rivers enter Tangier Sound near Crisfield Md.
 Their lower sections contain countless acres of marshes, feeder creeks, aquatic grass beds, oyster bars, beaches, and other fish habitats.